-Our mission in the Office of Student Affairs is to facilitate an optimal environment and culture in which our medical students will thrive and experience success as they progress through their training.
+Our mission at the Burnett School of Medicine is to facilitate an optimal environment and culture in which our medical students will thrive and experience success as they progress through their training.

-The Director of Career Advising will oversee the delivery of Careers in Medicine and supervise the advising system for the exploration and selection of medical specialties that will maximize our student’s competitiveness in the Match.
+The Director for Career and Professional Development, along with the Career and Professional Development Coordinator, will oversee the delivery of a robust Career and Professional Development program.
+This team will also supervise the advising system for the exploration and selection of medical specialties that will maximize our student’s competitiveness in the Match.